Teachers' scam: Top CBI, ED officials in Kolkata to review probe process | www.lokmattimes.com

 Kolkata, Feb 24 Two top officials, one each from CBI and Enforcement Directorate (ED), have arrived in Kolkata ...

-Kolkata, Feb 24 Two top officials, one each from CBI and Enforcement Directorate (ED), have arrived in Kolkata to review the progress of the probe in the multi-crore cattle smuggling scam in West Bengal.
+Kolkata, Feb 24 Two top officials, one each from CBI and Enforcement Directorate (ED), have arrived in Kolkata to review the progress of the probe in the multi-crore teachers' recruitment scam in West Bengal.

 While, Central Bureau of Investigation (CBI)'s additional director Ajay Bhatanagar arrived late Thursday evening, ED's director Sanjay Mishra reached the state capital on Friday morning.